Bangladesh at the 2014 Commonwealth Games

 Bangladesh participated at the 2014 Commonwealth Games in Glasgow, Scotland.
-The Bangladesh Olympic Association announced that its delegation for the games would consist to 30 athletes in 10 sports.
-The total of 30 athletes consisted of eight athletes in shooting, four in weightlifting, three each in cycling, table tennis and boxing; two each in athletics, badminton, swimming and wrestling; and one in gymnastics.
+The Bangladesh Olympic Association announced that its delegation for the games would consist of 30 athletes in 10 sports.
+The total of 30 athletes consisted of eight athletes in shooting, four in weightlifting, three each in cycling, table tennis, and boxing; two each in athletics, badminton, swimming, and wrestling; and one in gymnastics.